JaxChoong/DigitalCompetence/tasks.md

 # Figma Mobile App Prototype - Chong Meng Hang
 --18th Sep--
-Made a small mock-up of the ordering page with items
+Made a small mock-up of the ordering page with items using the color scheme from the website.

 --20th Sep--
 fixed a few changes for the logo and Navigation Bar

 --22nd Sep--
-Made the rest of the pages i.e Home, Order, Cart, Sign In
+Made the rest of the pages i.e Home, Order, Cart, Sign In.
+Users will be directed to Home first and are allowed to move back and forth using the Navigation Bar.

 --23rd Sep--
 Changed the styling of the of the Navigation Bar at the bottom to actually Navigate.
 Also made the Sign In page into a Profile page have 2 seperate pages indicationg Logged In and Not Logged In.

 # Mobile apps user manual - Kee Hui Yee & Samson Yong